 We have now identified the gene and gene products for neurofibromatosis.
 With new discoveries and technologies, gene therapy may be used to treat and prevent this disease in individuals at risk in the near future.

 1. How many café-au-lait spots are needed to diagnose neurofibromatosis?
 How big do they need to be in prepubertal and postpubertal patients?

 2. What is the hallmark tumor in NF-2?
 How is it manifested in a patient?

-3. If you see a patient with cafe au lait spots who you suspect has von Recklinghausen's disease, what tests or evaluations need to be performed?
+3. If you see a patient with café-au-lait spots who you suspect has NF-1, what tests or evaluations need to be performed?

-4. What types of neurofibromas can become malignant?
+4. What types of neurofibromas can become malignant peripheral nerve sheath tumors?

 6. What is the genetic inheritance pattern for neurofibromatosis?
 What percentage of cases occur without a family history of NF (sporadic)?

 7. What are the eye tumors that you can find on the iris of NF-1 patients called?